zonemaster/zonemaster/docs/specifications/tests/Consistency-TP/consistency05.md

          1. Copy the adress query (A, AAAA) that gave the referral response.
          2. Set the RD flag in the copied query (from unset to set).
-         3. Do a DNS lookup of the the query using a resolving name server on the public DNS.
+         3. Do a [DNS Lookup] of the the query.
-            * The lookup must take into account changes that undelegated data has created, if any.
          4. If the lookup returns the relevant address record or records, A for A record query and AAAA for AAAA record query, and with the same owner name as in the query (i.e. CNAME should